 In April 1758, the pioneers joined Frederick's Army and took part in the siege and capture of Schweidnitz.
 They then followed Frederick in his invasion of Moravia, taking part from May to July in the unsuccessful Siege of Olmütz.
 After the Prussian retreat to Silesia, they accompanied Frederick in his march to stop the Russian invasion of Brandenburg and fought at the Battle of Zorndorf where they were deployed in the second line of infantry under Forcade.
-When Frederick quit to relieve Saxony, the pioneers remained with Dohna to observe the Russian Army.
+During this battle, they overran two batteries and captured two howitzers and six powder-wagons.
+When Frederick quit to relieve Saxony, the pioneers remained with Lieutenant-General Dohna to observe the Russian army.
 On November 26, the unit officially became a fusilier regiment, its miner companies becoming a separate unit.

-In 1761, the regiment served in Saxony under Prince Henri.
+In 1761, the regiment served in Saxony under Prince Heinrich.

 |Coat||Prussian blue lined red, 6 pewter buttons grouped 2 by 2 on the chest on each side, 2 pewter buttons on the right side at the waist and 3 pewter buttons on each side to fasten the skirts forming the turnbacks